hetalang/heta-compiler/cli-references.md

 ## "heta build" command

-`heta build` will run the compilation of the platform.
+`heta build` runs the compilation of the platform.
 It uses the main source file (index) as an initial point to compile the platform.

 The default run of `heta build` (no options set, no configuration file) will do the following: